 § C6-2.
 Preparation of budget.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-03]

-On such date as the Commissioners shall determine, but at least thirty-two (32) days before the beginning of any fiscal year, the Commissioners shall prepare a budget.
+On such date as the Mayor and Commissioners shall determine, but at least thirty-two (32) days before the beginning of any fiscal year, the Mayor and Commissioners shall prepare a budget.
 The budget shall provide a complete financial plan for the budget year and shall contain estimates of anticipated revenues and proposed expenditures for the coming year.
 The total of the anticipated revenues shall equal or exceed the total of the proposed expenditures.
 The budget shall be a public record in the office of the Town, open to public inspection by anyone during normal business hours.

 § C6-3.
 Adoption of budget.
 [Amended 12-6-1983 by Res.
 No. 83-1, amended 07/01/14 by Charter Amendment Res.
-2014-01, effective 8/20/14]
+2014-01, 12-6-2022 by Res.
+2022-03]

-Before adopting the budget, the Commissioners shall hold a public hearing thereon after two (2) weeks' notice thereof in some newspaper or newspapers having general circulation within the Town.
-The Commissioners may insert new items or may increase or decrease the items of the budget.
-Where the Commissioners shall increase the total proposed expenditures, it shall also increase the total anticipated revenues in an amount at least equal to such total proposed expenditures.
+Before adopting the budget, the Mayor and Commissioners shall hold a public hearing thereon after two (2) weeks' notice thereof in some newspaper or newspapers having general circulation within the Town.
+The Mayor and Commissioners may insert new items or may increase or decrease the items of the proposed budget up to the time the budget is adopted.
+Where the Mayor and Commissioners shall increase the total proposed expenditures, it shall also increase the total anticipated revenues in an amount at least equal to such total proposed expenditures.
 The budget shall be prepared and adopted in the form of an Ordinance.
-A favorable vote of a quorum of the Commissioners shall be necessary for adoption.
+A favorable vote of a quorum of the Mayor and Commissioners shall be necessary for adoption.

 § C6-4.
 Appropriations.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-03]

-No public money may be expended without having been appropriated by the Commissioners.
+No public money may be expended without having been appropriated by the Mayor and Commissioners.
 From the effective date of the budget, the several amounts stated therein as proposed expenditures shall be and become appropriated to the several objects and purposes named therein.

 § C6-5.
 Transfer of funds.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-03]